mschmidt712/kubernetes-ci-cd/README.md

 #### Step9

 Switch back to the Jenkins UI.
 Paste the Jenkins admin password in the box and click Continue.
-Click **Install Suggested Plugins** and wait for the process to complete.
-Plugins have been pre-downloaded during the Jenkins image build, so this step should finish fairly quickly.
+Click **Install suggested plugins**.
+Plugins have actually been pre-downloaded during the Jenkins image build, so this step should finish fairly quickly.

 #### Step10